Jordan-Dennis/Miyake/To Do's.md

 # To Do's:
  - I need to look into |> operator to simplify the global namespace instead of using local namespaces.
- - I want to have a plot that places things into quadrants based on the speed and the accuracy

 # Plan
  - function to multithread solvers in batches (yet to come)
- - Let's get the basic plot going
  - I need to implement the repetition of each of the solvers
+      - not going to hold on the actual C14 and only save the time
  - Lower priority is fixing Github
  - Fix the local declarations
+ - Linear color scaling for the accuracy and time

 # Goals